0x0f0f0f/0x0f0f0f.github.io/blog/minicaml-2.md

 @def title = "New features in the minicaml programming language!"
+@def rss =  "New features in the minicaml programming language!"
 @def published = "11 January 2020"
 @def tags = ["functional-programming", "ocaml", "minicaml"]